sahuami/MYpotfolio_using_REACTjs-tailwindcss/README.md

-## Technovation Solutions Webiste - Next.js
+## welcome to my potfolio - Next.js

 Execute to install dependecies